6pages/datomic-utils/README.md

 ## Status

-Running in production at [6Pages](https://www.6pages.com).

-Unstable and subject to change.
+Running in production at [6Pages](https://www.6pages.com) but unstable and subject to change.
 Let's call it an _early_ release.

 ## Features